After an LTD Denial from Your Insurance Company

 When your long-term disability claim is denied, you are generally required to file an administrative appeal if your policy governed by ERISA.
 If the administrative appeal is unsuccessful, you then must file a lawsuit.
-Given the complexities of ERISA, we strongly recommend you hire a long term disability attorney to assist you through this process.
+Given the complexities of ERISA, we strongly recommend you hire our long term disability attorney to assist you through this process.

 At any point along the way, the insurance company may offer you a lump sum settlement.
 If this has happened to you, you may be wondering: should you accept a settlement offer for your long term disability claim?